dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 This is the reason why I recommend prose.io for beginners.
 It is simple, easy and GUI!

-And also in situations where you are using a chromebook, there isn't any convenient way to sync Github files locally.
-May be in the future Github will release apps for **Chrome Os** and **Android** but for now there is no option.
+And also in situations where you are using a Chromebook, there isn't any convenient way to sync Github files locally.
+Maybe in the future Github will release apps for **Chrome Os** and **Android** but for now there is no option.

 While traveling you may just have a smart-phone or a tablet with you.
 In such cases you will appreciate **prose.io**!